 Increasing the chance of relapsing once you leave rehab

-Blaming everyone else for your situation
+Blaming everyone else for your situation instead of taking responsibility for your choices

 Alienating your loved ones who are trying to support you